matthewcarbone/hdspin/README.md

 ## Installation instructions

-Aside from MPI, the hdspin repository requires no external libraries whatsoever (except via Git Submodules).
-Downloading and building the code should be simple via CMake.
+hdspin requires MPI.
+Other than that, every external dependency is either self-contained explicitly or can be downloaded via Git submodules.
+Installing hdspin should be straightforward using CMake:

 ```bash
 git clone git@github.com:matthewcarbone/hdspin.git